Battle of Tarvis (1809): Result

-The Austrian strategy of invading Italy was a blunder.
 The losses incurred in the invasion and retreat seriously weakened Archduke John's army.
 Instead of having ample forces to defend the mountain barrier east of the Italian plains, John was left with an insufficient number of soldiers.
 The capture of Tarvis and its outlying forts gave Eugène an open road to Villach, which he occupied on 20 May.
 His troops seized Klagenfurt the following day.
 In both cities, the Franco-Italians found supplies that would be of future use.
 Eugène was forced to pause for a few days in order to let his artillery, cavalry, and wagon trains catch up with his infantry.
 John withdrew to Graz, where he arrived on 24 May, followed by Gyulai's bedraggled division.
 Eugène's patrols soon detected Jellacic's division marching across his front and sent Grenier's corps to intercept.
 The next action was the Battle of Sankt Michael on 25 May.
 Monuments to Engineer officers Hensel and Hermann and the fallen Austrian soldiers are located at both the Malborghetto and Predil forts.
 The one at Predil was constructed in 1849.